MohamedAbulgasem/LoadingOverlay/README.md

 // ...

-// You can use the showFor function to only display the
+// You can use the showFor function to display the
-// loading overlay for the specified period of time. loadingOverlay.showFor(5, TimeUnit.SECONDS) {
+// loading overlay for a specific period of time. loadingOverlay.showFor(5, TimeUnit.SECONDS) {
-    // Optionally run some code after the set period has
+    // Optionally run some code after the set period has passed.
-    // passed and the loading overlay has been dismissed.
 }
 ```